evilpaper/reliable/README.md

 # Reliable

-Reliable is an online training provider.
-Offering tailor made industry specific workplace compliance courses for workers on the fly.
+Reliable is an online training provider offering tailor made industry specific workplace compliance courses for workers on the fly.

 # Tech stack